-On the basis of a strong opening cash position, it is possible to sensitise the base plan based on certain scenarios by increasing projected costs across maintenance expenditure, pension deficit costs, variable rate interest charges, void loss, bad debts and further unplanned additional expenditure in management costs.
+Based on a strong opening cash position, it is possible to sensitise the base plan based on certain scenarios by increasing projected costs across maintenance expenditure, pension deficit costs, variable rate interest charges, void loss, bad debts and further unplanned additional expenditure in management costs.
 It can be demonstrated that in the unlikely event of all these events occurring then the available planned cash surpluses added to our opening position would be able to absorb these additional costs.
 We can also demonstrate that the key banking covenant of interest cover would not be breached with the sensitised increases.

-Scenario Sensitivity Management costs increase (including pension deficit contributions) Plus 15% annually Variable interest rates increase Plus 50% annually Void and Bad Debt losses increase Plus 10% annually Reactive repairs costs increase Plus 20% annually Planned maintenance costs increase Plus 20% annually
+Scenario Sensitivity Management costs increase (including pension Plus 10% annually deficit contributions) Variable interest rates increase Plus 50% annually Void and Bad Debt losses increase Plus 10% annually Reactive repairs costs increase Plus 20% annually Planned maintenance costs increase Plus 20% annually